CCBR/.github/profile/README.md

 > For any other datatype or pipeline, please [email :mailbox:](mailto:ccbr_pipeliner@mail.nih.gov) us directly to get the conversation started!

 ### Release History

+`module load ccbrpipeliner` loads default release of ccbrpipeliner.
+The complete list can also be viewed [here](https://github.com/CCBR/guis/tags).
+Each release comprises of a unique combination of the version numbers of the different pipelines offered as part of the ccbrpipeliner suite.

 | Release | Tool versions | Released on | Decommissioned on |
 | --- | --- | --- | --- |